ayoajetomobi/crypto_custom_etf/README.md

 4. Information Accuracy: All accompanying information, including strategy descriptions, backtests, etc., is provided without warranty and may be subject to errors or inaccuracies.
 Lumiwealth reserves the right to make changes to the code and information at any time without notice.

+5. Intellectual Property: The code, along with any documentation or related materials, is the proprietary property of Lumiwealth.
+Unauthorized copying, distribution, or resale of the code is strictly prohibited.
+Users must delete all copies of the code upon termination of their subscription or service agreement with Lumiwealth.

-5. License: For detailed licensing information, please refer to the [license](LICENSE).
+6. License: For detailed licensing information, please refer to the [license](LICENSE).

-6. Scope of Agreement: This disclaimer is specific to the strategy and code in question and does not supersede the broader Terms of Service agreed upon during the Lumiwealth signup process.
+7. Scope of Agreement: This disclaimer is specific to the strategy and code in question and does not supersede the broader Terms of Service agreed upon during the Lumiwealth signup process.
 It is an integral part of the larger legal framework governing your use of Lumiwealth's services.

 By using this strategy and code, you acknowledge and agree to the terms outlined in this disclaimer, which form part of the agreement between you and Lumiwealth.
+Your agreement to these terms, as part of your use of the strategy and code, is acknowledged by your continued use of Lumiwealth's services.

 # Strategy Description